FocusLearning taking control of their own learning

 SynopsisSelf-Regulated Learning, as the name suggests, is about one’s control of one’s own learning, which entails an awareness of strengths and weakness, a repertoire of learning strategies, and a growth Mindset or high sense of Self-Efficacy.
 Self-Regulated Learning is concerned with processes to develop such control, strategies to direct it, means to monitor it, and tools to evaluate it.
-The literature around Self-Regulated Learning is peppered with models, some of which include (listed chronologically, by decade):
+Associated discourses and constructs include:

 - Multi-Level Model of Self-Regulated Learning (B.J.
 Zimmerman, 1980s) – a four-state model: observation; emulation; self-control; self-regulation

 - Active and Dynamic Self-Regulated Learning Processes (A. Iran-Nejhad & B. Chissom, 1990s) – a model positing three sources of SRL: active/executive; dynamic; interest-creating discovery

 - Structural Model of Self-Regulated Learning (M. Boekaerts, 1990s) – a six-component model: domain-specific knowledge and skills; cognitive strategies; cognitive self-regulatory strategies; motivational beliefs and theory of mind; motivation strategies; motivation self-regulatory strategies